tomislavrekic/mnist-classification-numpy/docs/index.rst

 Get Started
 -----------

 Ready to dive in?
-Start by exploring the `modules`, then follow the installation and usage instructions to run the project on your machine.
+Start by exploring the :doc:`modules`, then follow the installation and usage instructions to run the project on your machine.